ballerina-platform/ballerina-distribution/examples/testerina-assertions/testerina_assertions.md

 Testerina has in-built assertions that enable you to assert an outcome against an expected outcome.
-This example illustrates how to use different assertions.<br/><br/>
+This example illustrates how to use different assertions.

 For more information, see [Testing Ballerina Code](https://ballerina.io/learn/testing-ballerina-code/testing-quick-start/) and the [Test Module](https://lib.ballerina.io/ballerina/test/latest/).